If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls from Ability Recovery Services.

 They may try to talk you down by offering to change the status to paid, but this will still impact your credit score.

-Once you come to an agreement with Ability Recovery Services, have them send you the terms in a letter.
+Once you come to an agreement with them, have them send you the terms in a letter.

 Review it thoroughly and make your first payment once you determine that everything is stated clearly.